 For fall bike riding, layering your clothing is critical.

 The temperature fluctuation can be confusing when you want to get dressed and go biking.
-The thermometer in the morning can show temps like 47 or 48 degrees Fahrenheit.
-Then, by the afternoon, the temperature could be in the low to mid-70s!
+The morning thermometer can show temperatures like 47 or 48 degrees Fahrenheit.
+Then, the temperature could be in the low to mid-70s by the afternoon.
+This year, the 80s!
 The best way to combat this is by wearing multiple layers you can easily remove and put back to find your comfort level of warmth.
 When layering, a good rule of thumb is whatever you decide to put on last will be the first thing you’d want to take off!

 Pro Tip: Start while still slightly chilly.
-As you ride, you’ll warm up, and that chilliness will go away.
+You’ll warm up as you ride, and that chilliness will go away.
 However, bring an extra layer in case you stop along the way!
 You want to stay warm when you’re not riding.

 Not sure what to do for layering?
 Check out our article about how to layer, why it’s beneficial, and what to wear.